citusdata/citus_docs/reference/common_errors.rst

 ::

-  ERROR:  40P01: canceling the transaction since it was involved in a distributed deadlock
+  ERROR:  canceling the transaction since it was involved in a distributed deadlock
-  LOCATION:  ProcessInterrupts, postgres.c:2988

 Resolution
 ~~~~~~~~~~